 MovesMethod uses the Skool app.
 I used this on my mobile phone.
 For some reason, no matter how far through the program I was, the app always told me I was 0% through.

 I found this annoying because it’s nice to have that little bit of feel-good motivation from seeing what percentage of the course you’ve done.
-So yea, I just felt like the Skool platform was a bit glitchy.
+So yeah, I just felt like the Skool platform was a bit glitchy.

 Too much progressive overload?